Tongue cleaner: History

-Ayurveda, the practice of traditional Indian medicine, recommends tongue cleaning as part of one's daily hygiene regimen, to remove the toxic debris, known as Ama.
-Tongue cleaning has existed in Ayurvedic practice since ancient times, using tongue scrapers made from copper, silver, gold, tin or brass.
-In modern time, plastic scrapers are used in India and the Far East.
+Ayurveda, the practice of traditional Indian medicine, recommends tongue cleaning as part of one's daily hygiene regimen to remove the toxic debris known as Ama.
+Tongue cleaning has existed in Ayurvedic practice since ancient times, using tongue scrapers made from copper, silver, gold, tin, or brass.
+In modern times, plastic scrapers are used in India and the Far East.

-Tongue hygiene has been practiced for centuries in Africa, Arabia, Europe, South America and many eastern and oriental cultures.
+Tongue hygiene has been practiced for centuries in Africa, Arabia, Europe, South America, and many eastern and oriental cultures.
 The various materials used for tongue cleaners include thin flexible wood sections, metals, ivory, mother-of-pearl, whalebone, celluloid, tortoiseshell, and plastic.

 Western civilizations placed less emphasis on tongue cleaning.
-Between the 15th and 19th century, tongue cleaning was primarily practiced by those who were affluent.
-It was recorded in Europe in the 18th and 19th centuries that Romans also performed tongue cleaning.
-In the 20th century, a wide variety of tongue cleaning devices came on the commercial market.
+Between the 15th and 19th centuries, tongue cleaning was primarily practiced by those who were affluent.
+In the 18th and 19th centuries, it was recorded in Europe that the Romans also performed tongue cleaning.
+In the 20th century, a wide variety of tongue cleaning devices were introduced on the commercial market.

 Types

-The top surface of the tongue can be cleaned using a tongue cleaner, a tongue brush/scraper or a toothbrush.
-However, toothbrushes are not considered as effective for this purpose because they have a smaller width and are designed for brushing teeth, which have a solid structure unlike the spongy tissue of the tongue.
-This can reduce its ability to remove debris and microorganisms.
+The top surface of the tongue can be cleaned using a tongue cleaner, a tongue brush/scraper, or a toothbrush.
+However, toothbrushes are not considered effective for this purpose because they have a smaller width and are designed for brushing teeth, which have a solid structure unlike the spongy tissue of the tongue.
+This can reduce their ability to remove debris and microorganisms.
 Some toothbrush designs have projections on the back of their heads to act as a tongue cleaner.

-Ergonomic tongue cleaners are shaped in accordance with the anatomy of the tongue, and are optimized to lift and trap the plaque coating and effectively clean the surface of the tongue.
+Ergonomic tongue cleaners are shaped in accordance with the anatomy of the tongue and are optimized to lift and trap the plaque coating and effectively clean the surface of the tongue.
 There are many different types of tongue cleaners.
-They can be plastic or metal straps, plastic and/or small brush bristles that form "rakes" or circular devices with handles.
-Their effectiveness varies depending on the shape, dimensions, configuration, quality of the contact surfaces and materials used.
-Tongue cleaners are mostly inexpensive, small, easy to clean and durable.
+They can be plastic or metal straps, plastic and/or small brush bristles that form "rakes", or circular devices with handles.
+Their effectiveness varies depending on the shape, dimensions, configuration, quality of the contact surfaces, and materials used.
+Tongue cleaners are mostly inexpensive, small, easy to clean, and durable.